-If you are caught trafficking 400 grams or more and but less than 30 kilograms of MDMA (ecstasy/molly), the crime of trafficking MDMA (ecstasy/molly) has the consequence of a mandatory minimum term of 15 years in prison, and fines of up to $500,000.
+If you are caught trafficking between 400 grams to 30 kilograms of MDMA (ecstasy/molly), the crime of trafficking MDMA (ecstasy/molly) has the consequence of a mandatory minimum term of 15 years in prison, and fines of up to $500,000.

 Find the legal definition of trafficking on our drug crime page.

 TRAFFICKING OF A CONTROLLED SUBSTANCE CRIMINAL DEFENSE ATTORNEY IN SOUTH FLORIDA